 As children we were encouraged to play then when we got a bit older to study.
 I came to cooking in my 30s when I’d completed my Phd.
-I have been gardening, baking and preserving since moving to back to Bath in 2009.
-Where possible I use the herbs, fruit and vegetables I grow, pick or forage in my classes, cakes and preserves.
+I have been baking and preserving since moving back to Bath in 2009.
+I started Simi’s Kitchen when a friend’s children were diagnosed Coeliacs.
+I’m very mindful of food choices, intolerances and allergies.
+I now have an organic allotment where I grow herbs, fruit and vegetables which I use in my classes, cakes and preserves.
 I enjoy and cook food from all over the world but I’m best known for Persian Azeri food.

 Over the last 11 years I have also taught and assisted at Demuths Cookery School which in the last 3 years has moved from vegetarian to a totally plant based cookery school.